joggrdocs/support/docs/welcome-to-joggr.md

 Watch the videos below to learn more about how we use Joggr @ Joggr 😀 If you are looking for more help, please reach out to us in your company's slack channel or email Seth directly at <seth@joggr.io>

-## How to Import Existing GitHub Markdown Documentation
+## How to Import Existing Documentation

 When you import GitHub markdown to Joggr, we create a Pull Request.
 [Here ](https://github.com/joggrdocs/support/pull/1)is an example of what this will look like and why Joggr does this. **Please make sure to merge this pull request**, so that you do not run into merge errors (this would only occur if you leave this pull request open for a long time and there are conflicts).

+If you're looking for help importing documents from confluence, notion, google drive, or other platforms, please reach out to the Joggr team and we will assist.

 [Real World Example: Importing existing GitHub Markdown](https://www.loom.com/share/d03d211fc2e941d392d3899931e60ddc)

 ![](https://cdn.loom.com/sessions/thumbnails/d03d211fc2e941d392d3899931e60ddc-1708038436059-with-play.gif)

-## How to create your first How-to-Guide in Joggr
+## How to create documentation in Joggr

+Watch the video below from our CTO as he walks through how to create documentation using Joggr.

 [Real World Example: Creating a How-to Guide - Watch Video](https://www.loom.com/share/0f2809f337c1428c9ba623dc79a1e7bb)